So you want to travel the world and get paid to do it, huh?

 This is the end-goal for all photographers, right?
 Get your work in National Geographic, or something equally prestigious.

-You’ll need to scour the net for magazines and journals that accept contributions.
+From there, you’ll need to scour the net for magazines and journals that accept contributions.
 You should be on the hunt for competitions that have cash or equipment prizes.

 You’re now a photographing bounty hunter.
 Never let your quarry (or deadline) slip past without you noticing.